 - Trees are tolerant of a wide range of environmental conditions, and more drought and shade tolerant than native maples.

-- May contain allelopathic chemicals, inhibiting root development of desired species.
+- May contain allelopathic chemicals, inhibiting the root development of desired species.

-Flowers: Panicle flowers are fragrant and pale yellow-whitish in color.
+Flowers: Panicle flowers are fragrant and pale yellow-whitish.

-Similar species: Amur maple can be distinguished by other maples by the narrow leaf shape with three shallow lobes.
+Similar species: Amur maple can be distinguished from other maples by its narrow leaf shape with three shallow lobes.

 - Amur maple saplings are easily pulled by hand.

 - Larger trees can be cut, but do resprout.

 - Prescribed fire in prairies can be an effective means of control.

 - Cut-stump treatment glyphosate and basal bark treatment or frilling with triclopyr are successful.